tedy-art/A-To-Z-Python/01_Basic Python/README.md

   "brand": "Ford",
   "model": "Mustang",
   "year": 1964,
-  "year": 2020 # send year element will not include in dict }
+  "year": 2020 # # This will overwrite the previous value for the key "year" }
 print(thisdict)
 ```